Tavyza/TherOS/README.md

 - 500 KB of memory
 - 30 KB of free space

+-- note: because of some fuckery with theros.run(), we are making a display server. don't ask.

 1 - Install OpenOS onto your computer

 2 - Reboot